Vanderbilt-GameDev-2025/assignment-3-george-padron/README.md

 # Assignment 3 - Magnetic Constraint
 > *By George Padron*

 This repo contains an extension to the Jolt physics engine, adding support for objects with a magnetic pull.
 This extension supports altering the polarity of objects dynamically, allowing for attraction and repulsion.
-The example game showcases this functionality, by creating a simple playground with basic magnetic balls which can
+The attached project has a simple game with a basic magnetic ball scene that can be added and played around with.
+The attached video showcases the functionality in more detail

 ## Installation Instructions
 **Note:** Installation was only tested on Linux and Windows.
 Nevertheless, it should build just fine on MacOS